datacamp/courses-introduction-to-python/chapter4.md

 - Convert `heights` and `positions`, which are regular lists, to numpy arrays.
 Call them `np_heights` and `np_positions`.
 - Extract all the heights of the goalkeepers.
 You can use a little trick here: use `np_positions == 'GK'` as an index for `np_heights`.
 Assign the result to `gk_heights`.
 - Extract all the heights of the all the other players.
 This time use `np_positions != 'GK'` as an index for `np_heights`.
 Assign the result to `other_heights`.
 - Print out the median height of the goalkeepers using [`np.median()`](http://docs.scipy.org/doc/numpy-1.10.0/reference/generated/numpy.median.html).
+Replace `None` with the correct code.
 - Do the same for the other players.
 Print out their median height.
+Replace `None` with the correct code.

 *** =hint
 - Use [`np.array()`](http://docs.scipy.org/doc/numpy-1.10.0/glossary.html#term-array) to convert the lists to numpy arrays.